Lady Macbeth of the Mtsensk District (novella): Plot summary

-Sergei is caught by Katerina being intimate with Fiona.
+Katerina catches Sergei being intimate with Fiona.
 Katerina is mortified, but seeing Fiona's indifference to the whole situation, reaches something approaching cordiality with Fiona by writing her off.
 Sergei then pursues little Sonya, who will not sleep with him unless he gives her a pair of stockings.
 He then complains to Katerina about his ankle-cuffs.
 She, being happy that he is talking to her again, readily gives him her last pair of new stockings to ease his pain, which he then gives to Sonya in return for sexual favours.